Kelly Reichardt: Feminism

 Reichardt's films contain feminist ideas in both style and content, rejecting mainstream, male-centric, commercial filmmaking methods and focusing on gender.
-She rejects the label "feminist filmmaker" and dismisses the reductionist term "woman director" as redundant.
+Patricia White, a film and media expert at Swarthmore College, writes that, while Reichardt makes "feminist films," she and France's Claire Denis are examples of filmmakers who view the term "woman director" as reductive or redundant and, in doing so, deconstruct "the discourse of exceptionalism that attends auteurism."
 She rejects mainstream methods by using small budgets, filming on location (most of her films are shot in Oregon), and refusing to romanticize her characters and their struggles.
 Feminist themes are often present in Reichardt's work, and are a notable aspect of her filmic style.
 Much of her films are female-led.
 Meek's Cutoff centers on the women of a wagon train in the Oregon wilderness, and depicts an often unseen feminist side of classic Western cinema.
 A similar feminist style is seen in Certain Women, depicting the lives of ordinary women not usual shown in popular media through a filmic lens.
 Reichardt's work portrays female protagonists grappling with issues of isolation and solitude, economic hardships, and the social constraints of gendered roles, for example.
 She places an emphasis the lived experiences of women, highlighting personal journeys, often alone and away from the narrative influence of male protagonists.
 While not being a filmmaker explicitly focused on political or activist narratives, Reichardt's work often engages with broader feminist concerns.

 In Old Joy, which stars two men and was spoken about at festivals as an LGBTQ+ film, the theme of male friendship is highlighted and addressed through feminized qualities of sensitivity and vulnerability rarely seen in mainstream Hollywood cinema.
 In Night Moves, Dakota Fanning's character serves as a strong female counterpoint to Jesse Eisenberg's male protagonist, and the film's environmental storyline reflects eco-feminist values.